 The primary objectives of the Rensselaer Libraries collection development program are to identify, evaluate, create, and provide seamless access to the information resources that support the teaching, learning, and research activities of the Rensselaer community.
-Developing specific subject areas of the collection is the responsibility of the subject librarians in collaboration with the academic department library liaisons.
-This activity is guided by the descriptions of curriculum and research of the schools, departments, and centers contained in the current Rensselaer Catalog and the Rensselaer Plan.
+Developing specific subject areas of the collection is the responsibility of the Libraries' Collection Development Team with input from Librarian Material Selectors.

 The Libraries’ vision for collection development includes the following principles:

 - Maximize technology to enhance the access and use of collection resources.

 - Maintain an appropriate balance between undergraduate needs and the research needs of graduate students and faculty.

 - Provide access to collection resources regardless of the user’s physical location.